 Sales Have Decreased in 2011

 However, before we get too carried away in thinking the housing market is about to lift off the ground, we must consider the fact that the number of sales between January and October this year were lower than the same period last year.
 Last year there were 810,000 sales between January and October, whereas this year, there were only 787,000 sales.
-It seems more people have stayed put this year and with it property insurance quotes will have remained unchanged.
+It seems more people have stayed put this year and with it landlord insurance quotes will have remained unchanged.

 Therefore this gives us evidence that the property market has been rather subdued for quite some time.